frslabs/forus-ios/README.md

   - faceUtils.LEVEL_0 --> It is for face detection.
   - faceUtils.LEVEL_1 --> It is for face and eyeblink detection.
   - faceUtils.LEVEL_2 --> It is for face and smile detection.
+  - faceUtils.LEVEL_3 --> It is for randomaly selected eyeblink and smile detection.
+  - faceUtils.LEVEL_4 --> It is for face and smile detection plus eye blink detection.

 ## Help